NotsoFrostyy/Py-Image-Converter/README.md

 * Converts png to jpg
 * Converts jpg to png
-* Converts jpg/png to Pdf
+* Converts jpg/png to pdf

 Open the exe and select: jpg to png/png to jpg/jpg to pdf